CsongorLaczko/idmd/docs/Installation.rst

 Installation
 ===============
-To use our package, install it from TestPyPI with dependencies installed from PyPI:
+To use our package, install it from PyPI:

 .. code-block:: console